 Steve Hessler’s practice involves representing debtors, creditors, and investors in large and complex corporate Chapter 11 cases, out-of-court restructurings, and acquisitions.
 Steve has counseled clients across a broad range of industries including energy, gaming, hospitality and real estate, telecommunications, financial institutions, and manufacturing.

-Steve was recognized in the 2015–2019 editions of Chambers USA, and was described in the 2019 edition as being “a brilliant strategic and tactical thinker" who is "an incredibly hard worker — outstanding."
+Steve was recognized in the 2015–2020 editions of Chambers USA, with sources in the 2020 edition noting he “is an incredibly bright strategic thinker who can tell you how a case is going to be resolved before it even starts.”
 IFLR1000: The Guide to the World's Leading Financial Law Firms, recently selected Steve as a 2016 leading lawyer in Restructuring and Insolvency.
 The Legal 500: The Clients Guide to the U.S. Legal Profession listed Steve as a 2016 “Key Lawyer” in the area of Restructuring.
 In 2015, Law360 named Steve one of ten Bankruptcy “MVPs.”
 Steve was also selected by Turnarounds & Workouts as one of 2015’s “Outstanding Restructuring Lawyers,” and also as one of 2013’s “Outstanding Young Restructuring Lawyers.”

 Steve is a frequent lecturer and author on various restructuring related topics.
 He also teaches a restructuring class each fall at the University of Pennsylvania to Law School and Wharton students.
 He also co-founded the University of Pennsylvania Institute for Restructuring Studies, a multidisciplinary initiative intended to address topical restructuring issues and influence the public policy debate in a manner that has practical application for investors, practitioners, academics, and regulators.
 He also served as the Chairman of the Advisory Board on Administrative Claims, Critical Vendors, and Other Pressures on Liquidity for the American Bankruptcy Institute’s Commission to Study the Reform of Chapter 11 from 2012–2015.

-In March 2017, July 2015, and July 2014, Steve testified before Congress on proposed amendments to the Bankruptcy Code to provide for more effective administration of a Chapter 11 filing by a major financial corporation.
+In 2014, 2015, and 2017, Steve testified before the House Judiciary Committee, and in 2018 testified before the Senate Judiciary Committee, on proposed amendments to the Bankruptcy Code to provide for more effective administration of a Chapter 11 filing by a major financial corporation.
+Relatedly, Steve has published multiple articles in legal and mainstream publications, and organized or participated in multiples seminars on these topics.

 “Financial Company Bankruptcies: Experts Had Mixed Views on Companies’ Controls for Mitigating Obstacles,” U.S. Government Accountability Office, Report to Congressional Requester (November 2018).